 The NaNoWriMo rules stress that you cannot use any previously written material towards your NaNoWriMo target word count (NaNoWriMo’s recommended 50, 000 words).
-You are allowed some preparation and outlining, however, so here are tips if you prefer not to be confined by a comprehensive story outline:
+You are allowed some preparation and outlining, however, so here are some more tips:

 The problem of not outlining is that it’s easy to work yourself into a corner, plot-wise.
 If you’ll be writing a novel in a month, you’ll need to have a clear concept of the general arc and purpose of your story from the outset.

 To start preparing, write a synopsis of your story idea in two to three lines.
-Include the major objectives for your central character(s) and any primary conflicts.
+Include the ideas you have so far for major objectives for your central character(s) and any primary conflicts.
 It doesn’t have to be perfect.

-For example, for Fitzgerald’s The Great Gatsby, the synopsis would read something like this:
+For example, for Fitzgerald’s The Great Gatsby, we could write a synopsis that reads something like this:

-If you’re writing a novel in a month without the guiding hand of a plot outline, you will still need a source of direction.
-Instead of just launching in blindly, create direction before each writing session.
-Before you draft a scene, write a down the header ‘scene summary’.
+This will help because instead of just launching in blindly, you’ll create direction before each writing session.
+On a blank page, write a header ‘Scene Summary’.
 Underneath it, note what you intend to happen in the coming scene.
 For example:

-Although pantsing means not having an extensive plot outline, rather than stumbling in the dark, shine a torch a little ahead of you as you go using scene summaries.
+Although pantsing means not having an extensive plot outline, avoid stumbling in total darkness.
+Shine a torch a little ahead of you as you go using scene summaries.
 This will help you find your way to the 50,000 word mark.

-The problem of writing a story in a month without a plan is that you could wind up writing a 15,000 word composite beginning and middle, leaving 35,000 words for the closing chapters of your book.
+A pitfall of writing a novel within a month is that you likely won’t have much time for structuring or re-structuring the narrative.
+You could, for example, end up with a 15,000 -word beginning and middle, leaving 35,000 words for the closing chapters of your book.
 This could leave your story feeling end-heavy.

-During the preparatory phase, decide on target word counts for parts of your book.
+During the preparatory phase, consider target word counts for each part of your book.
 If you plan on using three act structure, then you’ll write roughly 17, 000 words each for the start, middle and end of your novel.

+Keep a tally of your total word count.
 As you write, take note of where you are in relation to your 17,000, 34,000 and 50 to 51,000 word count targets.
-This way you’ll know when you need to bring more complications into the narrative arc or wind down for your story’s resolution.
+This way you’ll know when you need to bring more complications into the narrative arc or amplify the buildup to your story’s resolution.